-Five Best Pickups for Electric Guitar
+Five Best Guitar Pickups for Electric Guitar

 Disconnect your electric guitar and give it a strum.
 The sound is barely discernible.
 Plug in, switch on your amp, and everything changes.
 Without the electrical assistance of a functioning pickup, a guitar makes a lovely prop.
 When the right pickup is installed and activated, an electric guitar becomes an instrument.

-We know that many Equipboard readers are techy types who like to understand how things work.
+We know that many Equipboard readers are tech types who like to understand how things work.
 So, before we share our selection of best electric guitar pickups, we offer a bit of useful general information about pickups.
 Some of this might not be new to you, in which case, feel free to jump right to the information you need:

-Components of a pickup
+Components of a Guitar Pickup